French bus driver attacked over mask rules dies

 (CNN)A bus driver in France who was beaten up by passengers refusing to wear mandatory face masks died in hospital Friday, French Prime Minister Jean Castex and the victim's family have said.

 Philippe Monguillot, 59, was left brain dead after the attack in the southwestern city of Bayonne on July 5.
-His family decided to switch of his life support on Friday, news agency Agence France-Presse reported.
+His family decided to switch off his life support on Friday, news agency Agence France-Presse reported.

 "We decided to let him go.
 The doctors were in favor and we were as well," the victim's 18-year-old daughter, Marie Monguillot, told AFP.